ttrefoni/DPHPT/README.md

 ## Operationalizing Docker Process
 ### Create template and RUNS directories in the shared folder.

-1. Download the 'template' directory from this GitHub (link).
+1. Download the [template](template) directory from this GitHub.
 This directory contains all the scripts necessary to build a Docker image, create a compose file to start Docker containers, and create and manage a hyper-parameter grid.
 Running the included shell script will copy this directory into a new folder for each run that you initialize.

 2. Copy the template directory as the root user.
    ```bash